UPThawatchai/BayBankSpringBoot/README.md

 # BayBank Test

-provide JAVA Restful API for user to register and get user information after registration.
+Provide JAVA Restful API for user to register and get user information after registration.
 Try your best to deliver 2 API services with security, Submit source code on GIT control with document

 Use Technology.